lisachenko/go.aopphp.com/source/_posts/2014-10-19-caching-like-a-pro.md

 }
 ```

-Then we just need to define an aspect for caching, that will intercept all methods with "Cacheable" annotation:
+Then we just need to define an aspect for caching, that will intercept all methods with `Cacheable` annotation:

 ```php
 use Go\Aop\Aspect;